In Catherine Newman’s middle-grade novel, two friends embark on the ultimate sleepover.

 That first paragraph—casual, slangy, written as though we know one another—is exactly how the story in One Mixed-Up Night is told, and it’s a voice that grabs the reader and doesn’t let go.
 From the first declaration (“People think that dorky geeks who read all the time are the kinds of kids who don’t get into trouble.
 But they’re wrong.
 We do.”), right into the surprising starter twist (they wouldn’t even be in that kind of trouble if it weren’t for the books they read), Frankie is a narrator who keeps the reader listening, and like the best storytellers, she saves up the most important stuff for last.

 One Mixed-Up Night is a book that moves fast, with a straightforward, engaging story and a lot of heart (there’s a tragedy at the bottom of exactly why Frankie and her best friend, Walter, come up with their crazy Ikea dream and actually make it happen).
 It’s in the style of the kinds of children’s books many of us grew up on, like Harriet the Spy and A Wrinkle in Time, written by someone who clearly hasn’t forgotten what it’s like to be a kid, aware of the adult world and also aware that it’s a good place to be on the edges of while you still can.

-Younger teens, especially, will love putting themselves in Frankie and Walter’s shoes, while slightly older teens will see it as a fun break from the heavier fare that tends to fill the Young Adult shelves.
+Younger teens, especially, will love putting themselves in Frankie and Walter’s shoes.
+Slightly older teens will see it as a fun break from the heavier fare that tends to fill the Young Adult shelves.
 And while a kid doesn’t have to have read From the Mixed-Up Files of Mrs. Basil E. Frankweiler to enjoy One Mixed-Up Night, reading the latter might inspire an interest in the former.
 My son’s already put in a request.